thymeleaf/thymeleaf/README.markdown

 ## Testable Resolvers ##

-Standard test resolution is provided by means of two implementations of the `org.thymeleaf.testing.templateengine.resolver.ITestableResolver` interface, both living at the `org.thymeleaf.testing.templateengine.resolver` package.
-They are basically two flavors of the same resolution mechanism:
+Standard test resolution is provided by means of an implementation of the `org.thymeleaf.testing.templateengine.resolver.ITestableResolver` interface called `org.thymeleaf.testing.templateengine.resolver.StandardTestableResolver`.

-   * `StandardClassPathTestableResolver` for resolving tests from the classpath.
-   * `StandardFileTestableResolver` for resolving tests from anywhere in the file system.

 ### The Standard Resolution mechanism ###